squid-cache/squid-cache.github.io/ThirdPartyModules.rst

 It is possible to also use Launchpad to mainain a link to the squid project for self-distributed modules: the easiest way is to use a Launchpad Blueprint, mentioning "squid" as a dependency for a project.
 That will automatically link third-party projects to the [[https://blueprints.launchpad.net/squid|Squid Blueprints]] page.

+---- /!\ '''Edit conflict - your version:''' ----

+---- /!\ '''End of edit conflict''' ----

 == Bundled modules ==

 The Squid Team is also open to requests from third-parties to bundle extension modules with the Squid releases.
 We are currently developing a set of guidelines to help ease the distribution integration.
-Until they are finalized, we ask interested parties to use a [[Features|Feature submission]] to track them
+Until they are finalized, we ask interested parties to use a [[Features|Feature submission]] to track them and apply with the project MergeProcedure